heig-vd-dai-course/heig-vd-dai-course/11-smtp-and-telnet/COURSE_MATERIAL.md

 SMTP protocol.
 You will also learn how to use the Telnet protocol to send an email to an SMTP server.

-## A quick reminder about networking: IP and DNS
+## A quick reminder about networking

 Each computer connected to the Internet has an
 [IP (Internet Protocol) address](https://en.wikipedia.org/wiki/IP_address).
 This